yyexela/FSSS/README.md

+# Instructions

+These instructions are for members of the Dispersive Hydrodynamics Lab to use the software I developed for reconstructing three dimensional models of gravity capillary waves through the Free-Surface Synthetic Schlieren method.

 # Files

 `Extra/`: Contains a notebook to generate and visualize the harmonic edge, soliton edge, and wedge itself.
 See **Extra** below.